 Adam’s versatile oral and written advocacy lends itself to the specialist practice areas in which he is instructed.
 He is particularly regarded for his legal acumen: readily identifying, distilling and clearly-presenting complex legal arguments which go to the core of disputes.

-Prior to practice in England and Wales Adam was appointed as in-house counsel to a large financial intermediary business in Hong Kong SAR, China.
-While in Asia, Adam managed cross-border litigation, compliance to financial regulations and advisory work.
-Later, as a director of the firm, Adam oversaw corporate and private client affairs.
+In 2014 Adam was appointed as in-house counsel to a large financial intermediary business in Hong Kong, managing cross-border litigation, compliance to financial regulations and advisory work.
+As a director of the firm, Adam oversaw corporate and private client affairs.

 Adam’s experience gives him a depth of insight into commercial pragmatism and building business relationships.
 Adam brings this to bear in his often technical practice at the Bar; he is able to focus on complex legal problems spanning disparate practice areas while retaining the ability to quickly assess the most efficient route to resolution for lay clients.

-Adam was appointed as updating author of Hong Kong’s leading practitioner text on banking and finance law and contributed to Halsbury’s Laws of Hong Kong.
-Adam accepts civil instructions from the Government Legal Department under the terms of a junior treasury counsel scheme.
-Adam is also registered as a direct access practitioner and can accept suitable instructions directly from members of the public.
+Adam was the updating author of Hong Kong’s leading practitioner text on banking and finance law and contributed to Halsbury’s Laws of Hong Kong.

 Scholarships and Memberships

 - Cassel Scholar of Lincoln’s Inn (Major, named bar finals scholarship)